 Soon, school runs, homeward commutes and afternoon shopping trips will be done in near or complete darkness, which – unless you live in the heavily lit centre of a city – can be a cause for added stress on the road.

-Below, we’ve compiled a helpful list of five cars equipped with technology that can help you peer through the darkness and feel safe at any hour of an autumn or winter day.
-They’re all very useful, so follow in no particular order.
+We’ve compiled a helpful list of five cars equipped with technology that can help you peer through the darkness and feel safe at any hour of an autumn or winter day.

 Audi digital Matrix LED technology